ESGF/esgf-playground-utils/CONTRIBUTING.md

 ## Development environment

-Begin by collecting the repo from github.
+Begin by collecting the repo from [GitHub](https://github.com/ESGF/esgf-playground-utils).

 To contribute, you should be using `poetry` as your python package manager, see <https://python-poetry.org> for installation instructions.